tpoechtrager/osxcross/README.md

 ##### Building test.cpp with libc++: #####

-Note: libc++ requires Mac OS X 10.7 or newer!
-If you really need C++11 for an older OS X version, then you can do the following:
+Note: libc++ requires macOS 10.7 or later!
+If you really need C++11 for an older macOS version, then you can do the following:

 1. Build GCC so you have an up-to-date libstdc++
 2. Build your source code with GCC or